boxxxie/nodejs_rabbitmq_examples/amqp/README.md

 WORKER
 ------
-The worker is much like the sub, except it has some mock blocking task that is applied to messages with a ````.action```` key.
+The main difference in the worker is that it sends acknowledgments of completed tasks back to rabbitMQ via the ````queue.shift()```` function.
+RabbitMQ will reassign messages from dead workers who haven't sent back an acknowledgement. ````queue.subscribe({ack:true}...)```` needs to be set for this functionality to work.
 The worker also opens up many connections to rabbitMQ to simulate parellel workers.